avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 These biotypes are based on a particular set of laboratory tests (about four or five laboratory tests, depending on the version of the protocol), which test things like susceptibility to infection by particular bacteriophages, susceptibility to a particular antibiotic, presence of a particular biochemical pathway, and effect on red blood cells (Figure 10; `CDC 1994`_, `Dorman 2020`_).
+You don't need to remember the particular laboratory tests used in biotyping, as they are rarely used nowadays, but just to be aware that they were used historically.
 Isolates of the 7PET lineage have the El Tor biotype, and in fact the name '7PET' stands for '7th pandemic El Tor'.
 In contrast, Classical lineage isolates have the Classical biotype.